EHRI-NCS/EHRI-NCS/README.md

 - 👋 Hi, this is the @EHRI-NCS Workshop Github site
 - 👀 Here, we look at continuous sensor analysis and exposure mixture pathway analysis
-- 🌱 Workshop participants will receive their lab manual
+- 🌱 Workshop participants will find a copy of the lab manual here
-- 💞️ This site will stay up after the workshop for participant reference
+- 💞️ This site will stay up after the workshop for participant reference and post-workshop practice
 - 📫 For more information about EHRI-NCS, please see https://castnerincorporated.com

 <!---